gabriel-ing/Quickstarts/GettingStartedWithIRISCommunity/GettingStartedWithIRISCommunity.md

 ![Evaluation.intersystems.com](Evaluation.png)

-Once signed in, on the page you will see a link to the Community Edtion.
+Once signed in, on the page you will see a link to the Community Edition.
 Click the Community Edition link to see the download options:

 ![Evaluation.intersystems download page](EvaluationDownloadPage.png)